tisquantum/sectors/README.md

 - TODO: Insolvency should only be allowed in company action vote round
 - TODO: Insolvency actions should only be rendered for the current turn
 - TODO: Start on SUPPLY_CHAIN for passive, PRICE_FREEZE needs to be implemented
+- prizes for sectors that are inactive???
+- company demand vs sector demand